+Depends on the environment.
-The effect if a file with the new name exists prior to a call to the rename function (7.21.4.2).

-Whether an open temporary file is removed upon abnormal program termination (7.21.4.3).

-Which changes of mode are permitted (if any), and under what circumstances (7.21.5.4)

-No changes of mode are permitted.
+- The effect if a file with the new name exists prior to a call to the rename function (7.21.4.2).
+Depends on the environment. - Whether an open temporary file is removed upon abnormal program termination (7.21.4.3).
+Depends on the environment. - Which changes of mode are permitted (if any), and under what circumstances (7.21.5.4) No changes of mode are permitted.